jdf18/LMC_Emulator/README.md

 make
 ```

-# Usage
+## Usage
 Place the compiled .lmc file in the project directory (e.g. `./code.lmc`)

-## Executing the .lmc code for a single input value
+### Executing the .lmc code for a single input value

-Call `./build/LMCEmulator ./code.lmc VALUE`
+Call `./build/LMCEmulator ./code.lmc VALUE` to simulate the computer for the input value provided.

-The executable will be called `LMCEmulator.exe` in Windows.
+### Testing for a series of inputs

-## Testing for a series of inputs
+The code in `collatz_test.py` shows how to test for a series of inputs that the correct outputs are produced.\

-The code in collatz_test.py shows how to do this for the sequence produced by the collatz conjecture.
+It checks that the output for any input into the program returns the correct sequence of numbers produced when following the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).

 Run the python script, passing in the path to the .lmc file as the first parameter.
 ```
-python3 test.py ./code.lmc
+python3 collatz_test.py ./code.lmc
 ```